mplesser/azcam-console/docs/docs/index.md

 Tools defined on the server side may or may not be available as remote commands from a client.

 In *azcamconsole*, the available tools usually communication from the console to an *azcamserver* application over a socket interface.
 These client-side tools may only expose a limited set of methods as compared to the server-side tools.
 So while the command `exposure.reset` may be available from a client the command `exposure.set_video_gain` may not be.
-These less commonly used commands are still accessible, but only with lower level code such as `server.command("controller.set_video_gain 2")` where `server` is a client's server communication tool.
+These less commonly used commands are still accessible, but only with lower level code such as `server.command("controller.set_video_gain 2")` where `server` is a client's server communication tool (when allowed by the server configuration).

 As an specific example, the code below can be used to set the current system wavelength and take an exposure.
 For this example, it is assumed here that the *azcam-itl* environment package has been installed.